yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/record-field-exchange-functions.md

 ## <a name="rfx_text_bulk"></a>  Rfx_text_bulk —
-Przesyła wiele wierszy danych znakowych z kolumną źródła danych ODBC do odpowiedniego tablicy w `CRecordset`-pochodzi z obiektu.
+Przesyła wiele wierszy danych znakowych z kolumną źródła danych ODBC do odpowiedniej tablicy w `CRecordset`-pochodnych obiektu.

 ### <a name="syntax"></a>Składnia